SaraVieira/melee/README.md

 ## How to use this repository

-1. Create your repository on bitbucket, in order to get a git url.
+1. Create your repository on bitbucket.
 1. Clone this repository: `git clone git@bitbucket.org:betfair-us/tvg-react-boilerplate tvg-<your-new-app>`
 1. `cd tvg-<your-new-app>`
 1. Change the origin remote to point to your repository: `git remote set-url origin git@bitbucket.org:betfair-us/tvg-<your-new-app>`